oat-sa/.github/CODE_OF_CONDUCT.md

-# Code of Conduct - TAO community package
+# Code of Conduct - TAO Community

 ## Our Pledge